By Lisa Provost

 Approximately 40% of cats with hepatic lipidosis have pancreatitis as the underlying cause.
 Hepatic lipidosis, (fatty liver disease), is liver failure that develops from appetite loss/inadequate calorie intake and complicates pancreatitis tremendously.
 The old recommendations that involve withholding food for 48 hours to rest the pancreas no longer apply, as there is too much risk of fatty liver disease, liver failure, infection and even death.
 It’s also been shown that the pancreas needs as much nutrition to heal as the liver does.

 Exocrine pancreatic insufficiency (EPI, see https://ibdkitties.net/pancreatitis/epi/) is the insufficient secretion of digestive enzymes, usually due to loss of the exocrine tissue from idiopathic atrophy (unknown cause of muscle mass).
 It can lead to acute or chronic inflammation and causes maldigestion and malabsorption with diarrhea, steatorrhea and weight loss.
 Steatorrhea is excess fat in the feces due to malabsorption caused by disease of the intestines.
 The feces are bulky, greasy, foul smelling and pale in color.
-It was never diagnosed, but I now know this is what Alex had in the last week or two of her life.
+It was never diagnosed, but I believe this is what Alex had in the last week or two of her life.
 I thought she was going to the bathroom very well, because she never had diarrhea or constipation.
 But her stools became more and more pale and large, which means that she wasn’t absorbing any nutrients at all.

 Alex suffered from triaditis; IBD, fatty liver disease and pancreatitis.
-The occurrence of these conditions are becoming more common unfortunately as when one organ is overworked, the other organs try to compensate and it’s a vicious cycle.
+The occurrence of these conditions are now more common unfortunately as when one organ is overworked, the other organs try to compensate and it’s a vicious cycle.
 This is why it’s incredibly important to get the inflammation down as soon as you spot trouble.
 Please do not wait to take your cat to the vet for an exam should they become lethargic, have chronic vomiting, inappetance, weight loss, etc. You will be taking control of the disease and doing what’s necessary to try and stop the progression.
 There are no guarantees that will happen but you need to at least try because once things get going, it’s hard to stop the train.

 Acute pancreatitis can lead to destruction of a fair amount of pancreatic tissue.
 How much tissue is affected can determine what happens next.
 After the inflammation subsides, there is a chance of scar tissue developing in the healing process.
 As long as there is enough healthy tissue remaining, then your cat may never have any additional problems. http://www.allfelinehospital.com/pancreatitis.pml